qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link: build_from_source_qsc_gui_intro
         :link-type: ref

-        The Qualcomm® Software Center (QSC) launcher is a GUI-based desktop application where users can download, compile, and flash the Qualcomm Linux software builds through a GUI.
+        The Qualcomm® Software Center (QSC) launcher is a GUI-based desktop application where you can download, compile, and flash the Qualcomm Linux software builds through a GUI.

     .. grid-item-card::  |icn-book-blue|  Build with QSC CLI
         :class-card: card-base-line